-Dusan Bogunovic, PhD is the Director of the Center for Inborn Errors of Immunity and an Associate Professor at Precision Immunology Institute, Mindich Child Health Development Institute, Department of Oncological Sciences, Department of Microbiology and Department of Pediatrics at Icahn School of Medicine at Mount Sinai.
-His research interests encompass human immunogenetics, infectious and inflammatory diseases, cancer immunology, Type I IFN mediated inflammation and drug discovery.
+Dusan Bogunovic, PhD is Associate Professor at Precision Immunology Institute, Mindich Child Health Development Institute and Departments of Oncological Sciences, Microbiology and Pediatrics at the Icahn School of Medicine at Mount Sinai.

 The Bogunovic lab focuses on the study of human immunogenetics.
 We aim to improve understanding of the human immune system by studying:

 - Individuals with severe clinical presentations of infectious diseases

 - Developing broad-spectrum antiviral therapeutics.

 To dissect these phenotypes and develop therapeutics we use genomic, genetic, molecular biology, cellular biology, immunology and clinical tools.